Nico-Shock/Arch-Linux-Gaming-Ready-on-Nvidia/README.md

 ```
 Or you can use only `gnome` as a package to install everything Gnome has.
 The example here is for a minimalistic build to create your own system without having lots of bloatware.

 **There are many different desktop environments like `KDE Plasma` or `Cinnamon`.
 You can also use window managers like DWM, Hyprland, or i3, but these are for very experienced and advanced users.
-Additionally, you need slightly different installation steps for a window manager.**
+Additionally, you need slightly different installation steps for a window manager setup.**

 ## Install Recommended and Required Stuff